JoseDiazCodes/Notes/nodeJS/comprehensiveGuide.md

 3. **There's a vast ecosystem** of modules available via NPM.
 4. **You can build web servers, CLI tools, and more** with Node.js.

-Remember, practice is crucial.
-Continue to experiment with Node.js and its modules to get a better grasp!

-# A More Comprehensive Node.js Guide

-## Introduction to Node.js

-Node.js is a runtime environment that allows JavaScript to run outside of a browser.
-This is groundbreaking because prior to Node.js, JavaScript was primarily used for front-end (browser-based) programming.

-## Core Features of Node.js

 ### Event-Driven Architecture

 The event-driven architecture allows Node.js to handle many connections simultaneously.
 With callbacks signaling the completion of a task, this architecture facilitates non-blocking code.